 We entered into the 2017 Offer Letter with Mr. Doheny in connection with his recruitment.
-We received guidance from FW Cook in the negotiation of the agreement.
-The 2017 Offer Letter includes provisions regarding Mr. Doheny's position and duties, compensation, post-employment covenants and other matters, including provisions regarding certain new-hire equity awards described above and certain severance benefits described under "-Executive Compensation Tables-Payments Upon Termination or Change in Control" below.
+We received guidance from our independent compensation consultant at the time in the negotiation of the agreement.
+The 2017 Offer Letter includes provisions regarding Mr. Doheny's position and duties, compensation, post-employment covenants and other matters, including provisions regarding certain severance benefits described under "-Executive Compensation Tables-Payments Upon Termination or Change in Control" below.
 The Compensation Committee believes that the terms of the 2017 Offer Letter are reasonable and were necessary to cause him to accept a significant leadership role with Sealed Air.
+In August 2022, the 2017 Offer Letter was amended to extend Mr. Doheny's employment term to December 31, 2027 and provide special retirement vesting provisions to apply to his equity awards in lieu of non-change in control cash severance payments beginning at his "Earliest Retirement Date" as defined in the agreement (which cannot be earlier than December 31, 2025).
+The Compensation Committee believes that these changes to the 2017 Offer Letter further encourage Mr. Doheny's retention and reflect the Compensation Committee's affirmation of Sealed Air's strategic direction under Mr. Doheny's leadership.